Abyss Token Tops One Day Volume of $144,653.00 (ABYSS)

-Abyss Token (CURRENCY:ABYSS) traded 1.2% lower against the US dollar during the 1 day period ending at 13:00 PM ET on January 28th.
+Abyss Token (CURRENCY:ABYSS) traded 1.2% lower against the US dollar during the 1 day period ending at 23:00 PM ET on January 29th.
+One Abyss Token coin can currently be purchased for about $0.0151 or 0.00000144 BTC on cryptocurrency exchanges.
 Abyss Token has a total market cap of $3.45 million and $144,653.00 worth of Abyss Token was traded on exchanges in the last day.
 During the last week, Abyss Token has traded down 14.5% against the US dollar.
-One Abyss Token coin can currently be purchased for about $0.0151 or 0.00000144 BTC on cryptocurrency exchanges.

 Here’s how related cryptocurrencies have performed during the last day: